sxthomson/mozart.net/README.md

 }
 ```

+> Remember When using injectable `IMozartModelComposer<T>`'s, Mozart .NET can't "warm up" the instances for you and the reflection of properties will take place when first resolved.
+If you are particularly performance focused then look to resolve these before serving requests.

 # Inspiration

 This project was inspired by [Udi Dahan's](https://github.com/udidahan) excellent talk titled *"Own The Future NServiceBus Style"* which you can watch [here](https://www.youtube.com/watch?v=CCX8Sox6BNQ).
-This is an attempt at creating a simple, read-only, strongly typed versiion of the framework he presented in this talk.
+This is an attempt at creating a simple, read-only, strongly typed versiion of the framework he presented in this talk that I was lucky enough to see in person at ProgNET 2018 in London.